poteto/ember-changeset/README.md

 #### `isValid`

 Returns a Boolean value of the changeset's validity.
+A changeset is valid if all updates to it are valid, and all async validators have finished running.

 ```js
 get(changeset, 'isValid'); // true